OWASP Top 10 Security Risks

 3. Sensitive Data Exposure

-The simplest way to illustrate OWASP Top 10 threats for sensitive data is its transmission over the HTTP protocol.
-The thing is that the information transmitted via the HTTP protocol is not cyphered in any way, and when sensitive information go to the Web server from the device of user, the data will go through a good many different nodes such an office router or home router, a provider's router, a router on a channel, a router in a data the center of the hosting provider server, etc. Each of these nodes can host malware, they call it sniffer, a program that reads all traffic and send it on to the intruder.
-So, a hacker looks at the received data for personal info and banking card information.
+The thing is that the information transmitted via the HTTP protocol is not cyphered in any way, and when sensitive information goes to the Web server from the device of the user, the data will go through a good many different nodes such as an office router or home router, a provider's router, a router on a channel, a router in a data center or the hosting provider server, etc. Each of these nodes can contain malware, called 'sniffer', a program that reads all traffic and sends it on to the hacker.
+So, the hacker looks at the received data for personal info and banking card information.

-Also, the lack of encryption of such confidential information like user's password or bank card facts makes data vulnerable to theft.
+Also, the lack of encryption of such confidential information like user's password or bank card details makes data vulnerable to theft.
 However, in case it is cyphered, then even if unallowed entry to the server is obtained, a hacker can't steal critical data.
-It is not impossible to decrypt the cipher code for passwords, in particular, an irreversible hash function must be applied.
-When the password was checked by generating a cipher is comparing with the code specified in the system.

 Read more about Sensitive Data Exposure.